Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/01-genomics-with-R-&-bioconductor-I.md

 	width="90%" height="90%" />
 </p?>

-**RLE** is an especially efficient way of storing genomics data since there are often streches of repeated values in the final data representation, and often long streches of sequences are not considered in an experiment (e.g. non-coding regions in RNA-seq) so we shouldn't waste space storing information on those positions.
+**RLE** is an especially efficient way of storing genomics data since there are often stretches of repeated values in the final data representation, and often long stretches of sequences are not considered in an experiment (e.g. non-coding regions in RNA-seq) so we shouldn't waste space storing information on those positions.

 RLE-style encoding is employed by the `bigWig` file format to allow efficient storage and access to signal track data.
 These points are illustrated in the example below in the context of a ChIP-seq experiment.